FlowFuse/website/src/blog/2024/11/why-point-to-point-connection-is-dead.md

 ![Publish-Subscribe Archtecture](./images/pub-sub.png){data-zoomable}
 _Publish-Subscribe Archtecture_

 We use a **publish-subscribe (pub/sub)** architecture to implement a hub-and-spoke model in a UNS.
-In this architecture, instead of connecting devices directly to each other, they send data to a central broker, and other devices can subscribe to the data they need.
+In this architecture, devices, systems send data to a central broker, and other devices can subscribe to the data they need.
 This approach eliminates the need for a complex network of point-to-point connections, making it easier to scale, update, and maintain the system.

 This model addresses all the significant problems of point-to-point connections.
 For more information on how pub/sub solves these problems or why UNS needs pub/sub, read the article: [Why UNS Needs Pub/Sub](/blog/2024/11/why-pub-sub-in-uns/).